Can I have a bonfire in my garden?

 In short, the answer is yes.

-However, it’s worth understanding the do’s and don’ts around lighting bonfires, whether you plan on doing this at home, or if you’re planning on lighting one in a public place.
-Keep reading to find out more about the laws around lighting bonfires, and how you can do so safely.
+However, it’s worth understanding the dos and don’ts around lighting bonfires.
+Whether you plan on doing this at home or if you’re planning on lighting one in a public place, keep reading to find out more about the laws around bonfire safety.

 What is the law about bonfires?